cyrusmsk/lang_benchmark/Readme.md

 ## TODO

-- Java-world code will be added (Java, Scala, Groovy, Kotlin)
 - Compare D implementation with Fork:GC
 - Try to find out why D works so slowly and find the way to boost the performance
 - Submit PR to the initial repo with great D implementation